Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Middle Lake

-There’s a third lake too, but it’s too close to the the border, so generally off limits.
+There’s a third lake too, but it’s too close to the border of Kyrgyzstan, so generally off limits.

 This park is about 3.5 hours southeast of Almaty and it’s not easy to get to these lakes.
 See my my post on Visiting Kolsay And Kaindy Lakes for more details.

-I hiked around the lower lake and up to the middle lake before stopping for a super yummy barbecue the rest area below.
+I hiked around the lower lake and up to the middle lake before stopping for an incredible barbecue at the rest area below.
 You can also explore the yurts, or stay overnight in one, which are still used today by nomads.

 Things to do in Almaty, BBQ at Kolsay Lakes National Park